ethers-io/ethers.js/docs/v5/cli/asm/README.md

 ```
 ; SimpleStore (uint)

-; Set the inital value of 42
+; Set the initial value of 42
 sstore(0, 42)

 ; Init code to deploy myContract